Home » By Course » Appetizers » No-Knead Cheese Bread Recipe

 These are best eaten fresh but leftovers can be stored in an airtight container for up to 5 days in the refrigerator.
 Reheat in a 350 F oven or over medium heat in a skillet until warm if needed.

 Cheese bread is one of those versatile sides that fits in just about anywhere on the table.
-Serve it warm alongside a cozy bowl of soup like creamy potato and leek or broccoli cheddar for an ultra-comforting combo.
+Pair it with a cozy bowl of soup like creamy potato and leek, broccoli cheddar, or Instant Pot carrot ginger soup, set it out as an appetizer at dinner parties, or enjoy as a side for dinner.

 Hosting brunch?
 Cheese bread pairs beautifully with maple bacon, sheet pan eggs, a creamy quiche, or a charcuterie board.
 And don’t forget: it makes a crave-worthy snack all on its own; just add a little marinara or French onion dip for dipping and watch it disappear fast.